<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 Motion Control Engineering & Manufacturing Resources

-ergonomic hazards in constructionWhen most people hear “ergonomics,” they think of office workers in cubicles.
-But ergonomics – designing or modifying the working environment for the worker’s health and comfort – is crucial to the construction industry, too.
+ergonomic hazards in constructionWhen most people hear “ergonomics,” they picture office workers at desks.
+But ergonomics – designing or modifying the working environment for the worker’s health and comfort – is just as important in the construction industry.

-Luckily, building good ergonomic practices can prevent work-related musculoskeletal disorders.
+The good news is that strong ergonomic safety practices can reduce work-related musculoskeletal disorders.
 But you can’t practice “good ergonomics” without first identifying every potential ergonomic hazard in construction sites your company works at.

 Because of the physicality of the work, construction ergonomics present different challenges than the standard 9-5 desk job.